Privicore

 Policy Configuration:

-Trigger: Data token request outside 9am-5pm
+Trigger Events: Data token request

 Voting Configuration: Affirmative strategy